MicrosoftDocs/azure-docs/articles/iot-edge/tutorial-develop-for-linux-on-windows.md

 ### Set the IoT Edge runtime version

 Currently, the latest stable runtime version is 1.4.
-You should update the IoT Edge runtime version to the latest stable release or the version that you want to target for your devices.
+Update the IoT Edge runtime version to the latest stable release or the version that you want to target for your devices:

 ::: zone pivot="iotedge-dev-ext"